Elaine Howard Ecklund

 Visiting Research Associates

-recently completed a doctorate in sociology at the University of Notre Dame.
+is a doctoral candidate in the Department of Sociology at the University of Notre Dame.
 Drawing on interview and survey data from the National Study of Youth and Religion, her dissertation uncovers implicit cultural narratives operating in the lives of young Americans as they ponder and negotiate what makes for a life worth living.
 On the whole, her work is an examination of the cultural assumptions and taken-for-granted meanings that shape our lives and drive action.
 Her research interests include religion, emerging adulthood, generosity, and social stratification.
 She is the co-author of two books, The Paradox of Generosity

 and Lost in Transition